-Biden supports corporations that condemn Georgia voting law, but says leaving state may hurt hourly workers
+Biden supports corporations that condemn Georgia voting law but says leaving state may hurt hourly workers

 The debate over Georgia’s new election law has become a front in two fights: the battle for voting rights in a key swing state and a culture war, with Republicans accusing companies of caving to liberal protests.

-Earlier Tuesday, Senate Minority Leader Mitch McConnell (R-Ky.) said big corporations should not take sides on an “incendiary issue,” such as the Georgia law — but he said he still supports them making political donations.
+Earlier Tuesday, Senate Minority Leader Mitch McConnell (R-Ky.) said big corporations should not take sides on an “incendiary issue” such as the Georgia law — but he said he still supports them making political donations.

 “I’m not talking about political contributions,” McConnell told reporters in Kentucky.
 “Most of them contribute to both sides.
 They have political action committees.
 That’s fine.
 It’s legal.
 It’s appropriate.
 I support that.
 I’m talking about taking a position on a highly incendiary issue like this and punishing a community or state because you don’t like a particular law they passed.
 I just think it’s stupid. … What I’m saying here is I think this is quite stupid.”